CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 ## Extra Credit

-* DUE: July 19 (Tuesday), 2022 11:30 AM
+* DUE: September 26 (Monday), 2022 before class starts

 This submission is optional.
 An extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
+You must have found at least 5 unique defects to qualify for the competition.
 There can be multiple winners too if there is a tie!

 Duplicate defects that are really the same defect that is triggered by two different inputs will be counted only once.
 How do you know if it is the same